 Taking centre stage on the Nissan stand at the IAA Show in Hannover was the Navara Dark Sky concept, which has been developed through close collaboration with the European Space Agency.

 The concept consists of a heavily modified Navara and trailer designed specifically to transport astronomers and large telescopes to remote locations.

 Nissan says the Dark Sky concept is the perfect way to demonstrate the capabilities of some of the new systems that will be introduced in 2019.
 The most ground-breaking of these is the ProPilot system, which is a semi-autonomous driving system that understands road and traffic situations and executes precise steering, acceleration and braking.

-The Intelligent Around View Monitor system and Blind Spot Warning have been upgraded to support towing, giving the driver a bird’s-eye-view around the vehicle and rig and making parking easier.
+Nissan’s Intelligent Around View Monitor system and Blind Spot Warning have both been upgraded to support towing, giving the driver a birds-eye-view around the vehicle and rig and making parking easier.

-The most obvious difference between the Dark Sky and the standard Navara is the ride height; the Dark Sky sits 140mm higher.
-This has been achieved by altering the suspension and the fitment of all-round All-Terrain Tyres.
+The most obvious difference between the Dark Sky and the standard Nissan Navara is the ride height; the Dark Sky sits 140mm higher.
+This has been achieved by altering the suspension and the fitment of all-round all-terrain tyres.

 There have been no alterations to the engine or driveline; it still employs the same 2.3-litre Renault-Nissan engine generating 188hp and 450Nm hooked to a 7-speed automatic transmission.